t-d-k/LibreCrypt/docs/plausible_deniability.md

 ### Multiple Hidden Volumes
 </A>

-In order to increase security further, an OTFE system should not be limited to _just_ a _single_ hidden volume in any given volume, but should allow an arbitrary number of hidden volumes to be created.
+In order to increase security further, a transparant encryption system should not be limited to _just_ a _single_ hidden volume in any given volume, but should allow an arbitrary number of hidden volumes to be created.

 This gives better security over systems which only permit a maximum number of hidden volumes within any given host volume.
 Even if an attacker manages to force the user to reveal that a hidden volume has been stored, there is still no way in which to determine whether _more_ hidden volumes are still present.
 This has the side effect of reducing any incentive for a user to reveal the presence of _any_ hidden volume, as doing so would not prevent an attacker from continuing to apply pressure on the user on the basis that there _may_ be further hidden volumes.